 In the winter, it’s a completely different experience.
 Many times you have the parking lot to yourself!

 You can find absolute quiet in the park during the winter.
 There are trails where you won’t see another person for hours.

 You can hear the birds sing, a raven’s wings cut through the air, the wind blowing and your own breathing.

 The one downfall to this is there are no ranger-led hikes or campfire talks in the winter.

 Taking photographs of the formations and arches in the park requires patience for the majority of the year.
 You wait at each arch while everyone takes their turn to snap a selfie or photograph.

-For example, the hike to Delicate Arch is 3 miles round trip.
-During the summer it can be brutal as hikers often endure triple-digit temperatures while hiking uphill across sun-soaked red sandstone.
-In the winter, the daytime temperature is often a dry and sunny 40 or 50 degrees.
-Most of the hike is fully exposed to the sun, so with a jacket, the hiking weather is pleasant.
+Hiking the many trails at Arches in the winter is so refreshing.
+The daytime temperature is often a dry and sunny 40 or 50 degrees.
+Most of the trails are fully exposed to the sun, so with a jacket, the hiking weather is pleasant.

 On the flip side, you may encounter ice, snow and mud in shady areas of the park.
-Darkness falls earlier at Arches National Park in the winter, which may limit the time you spend hiking and sightseeing.
+It gets darker earlier at Arches National Park in the winter, which may limit the time you spend hiking and sightseeing.